 5 Things To Listen For At The Hearing With Trump's HHS Nominee

 On Wednesday, Rep. Tom Price, R-Ga., goes before the Senate Committee on Health, Education, Labor and Pensions in his first grilling since he was nominated to lead the Department of Health and Human Services.
 This isn't an official confirmation hearing.
-That comes later, before the Senate Finance Committee.
+That comes Jan.
+24, before the Senate Finance Committee.
 But with outspoken senators such as Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., on the HELP committee, Price is certain to face tough questions.

 Here are five things to look out for: